attilasomogyi/long-term-relationship-agreement/README.rst

 Both partners can agree to change the dynamics of the relationship and work on building a new and healthier relationship.

+   This means that in a long-term relationship, both partners can agree to change the dynamics of the relationship and work on building a new and healthier relationship.
+This can involve re-evaluating the current dynamics of the relationship, identifying patterns of behavior or communication that are not working, and making a conscious effort to change them.
+This can include things like setting new boundaries, establishing new communication patterns, and making a commitment to building a stronger, more positive relationship.
+This approach can be helpful as it allows both partners to take an active role in shaping the future of the relationship, and can lead to a deeper level of understanding, trust, and intimacy.
+It also allows for the possibility of rekindling the passion and love that was present in the beginning of the relationship.
+It's important to remember that change is not easy, it requires effort, commitment, and patience from both partners.
+It's also important that both partners are willing to be open, honest and vulnerable with each other, and to actively work together to build a new and healthier relationship.

 Written Agreements
 ~~~~~~~~~~~~~~~~~~

 Both partners can agree to written agreements that outline specific
 behaviors, expectations and consequences in case of non-compliance

+   This means that in a long-term relationship, both partners can agree to written agreements that outline specific behaviors, expectations, and consequences in case of non-compliance.
+This can include agreements on things like communication, finances, household responsibilities, and other areas of the relationship where there may be a need for clear expectations and consequences.
+These agreements can be helpful in establishing clear boundaries and expectations, and can help prevent misunderstandings or hurt feelings.
+It can also help to ensure that both partners are on the same page regarding important issues, and can provide a sense of security and stability in the relationship.
+It also helps to establish a level of accountability and responsibility for both partners.
+It's important to note that these agreements should be created in a collaborative manner, and should be based on mutual respect, understanding, and trust.
+It's also important to make sure that the agreements are realistic and attainable, and that both partners are willing to commit to them.
+It's also important to re-evaluate these agreements periodically and make adjustments as needed.

 Collaborative Problem Solving
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~